-The Padmanabhapuram Palace is segregated into a number of divisions, each of which has a significance of its own.
-A number of unique articles such as old Chinese jars, a variety of weapons, stone sculptures, furniture, large mirrors, paintings, brass lamps, wood, a wooden cot, and a polished stone cot are housed in the Padmanabhapuram Palace for safekeeping.
-Kerala Government is responsible for maintaining this enchanting palace and Padmanabhapuram Palace draws hundreds of visitors on a daily basis.
+The Padmanabhapuram Palace is segregated into several divisions, each of which has a significance of its own.
+Many unique articles such as old Chinese jars, a variety of weapons, stone sculptures, furniture, large mirrors, paintings, brass lamps, wood, a wooden cot, and a polished stone cot are housed in the Padmanabhapuram Palace for safekeeping.
+Kerala Government is responsible for maintaining this enchanting palace and Padmanabhapuram Palace draws hundreds of visitors daily.
 It is often touted as one of the best 10 palaces in the world.

 You might have heard about this being the abode of the Travancore rulers, as it was the Venad ruler, Iravi Varma Kulasekhara Perumal who gave Thucklay this palace dipped in Kerala style of architecture around 1601 AD.
-Later around 1750 not only did Padmanabhapuram Palace get a facelift but also its name which was given by King Marthanda Varma who ruled the kingdom by the name Padmanabha dasa, slave of Lord Padmanabha and devoted the whole kingdom to the family deity Sree Padmanabha, an incarnation of Lord Vishnu.
+Later around 1750 not only did Padmanabhapuram Palace get a facelift but also its name which was given by King Marthanda Varma who ruled the kingdom by the name Padmanabha Dasa, slave of Lord Padmanabha and devoted the whole kingdom to the family deity Sree Padmanabha, an incarnation of Lord Vishnu.
 The floral carvings, black granite floor, pictures of Krishna, murals from 17-century and 18-century, mahogany musical bow, windows of coloured mica are some of the fascinating items on display here.
-Also, take a sneak peek of the medicinal bed present in the King’s room, secret underground passages, and the brass made hanging lanterns which are lit till date.
+Also, take a look at the medicinal bed present in the King’s room, secret underground passages, and the brass-made hanging lanterns which are lit to date.

 Padmanabhapuram Palace holds the honorary mention of being among the top ten palaces in the world.
 The Rajas of Travancore ruled the city of Travancore from this fort till 1790.
 Later the capital was changed from Padmanabhapuram to Thiruvananthapuram.